 In late 2018, Lior released his fifth studio album – ‘Between You and Me’.
 The first single ‘Real Love’ featured a video clip which Lior worked on in collaboration with the Bangarra Dance Company.
 Lior followed up the release of the album with an extensive tour throughout Australia and Europe, culminating in a show together with the Australian Youth Orchestra at the Seymour Centre in Sydney.

-2019 sees a wide range of exciting shows for Lior, including a featured performance of ‘Compassion’ with the Tasmanian Symphony Orchestra as part of the ‘Ten Days on the Island’ Festival.
+In early 2019, Lior performed ‘Compassion’ with the Tasmanian Symphony Orchestra as part of the ‘Ten Days on the Island’ Festival.
 Lior has also been invited to return to Austin, US in November of 2019 to perform ‘Compassion’ with the Austin Symphony Orchestra.
-In June 2019, Lior will perform together with Paul Grabowsky as part of the Adelaide Cabaret Festival and throughout August will team up with the Australian Chamber Orchestra as the featured vocalist as part of their national tour.
-A solo European tour is also in the planning for late 2019.
+In August 2019, Lior was invited by the Australian Chamber Orchestra to be the featured guest vocalist as part of their national ‘Luminous’ tour.
+Lior has recently been awarded the Sidney Myer Creative Fellowship for “outstanding talent and exceptional courage” as one of only nine artists nationally across all artforms.